-In environments that require high availability, operators must configure their own redundant load balancer to forward traffic directly to the CF routers.
-In environments that do not require high availability, operators can skip the load balancer and configure DNS to resolve the CF domains directly to a single instance of a router.
+In environments that require high availability, you must configure your own redundant load balancer to forward traffic directly to the Cloud Foundry (Cloud Foundry) routers.
+In environments that do not require high availability, you can skip the load balancer and configure DNS to resolve the Cloud Foundry domains directly to a single instance of a router.

-The configuration above assumes the default healthcheck ports for the CF routers.
-To modify these ports, see the sections below.
+The preceding configuration assumes the default health check ports for the Cloud Foundry routers.
+To modify these ports, see the following sections.

-To maintain high availability during upgrades to the HTTP router, each router is upgraded on a rolling basis.
-During upgrade of a highly available environment with multiple routers, each router is shutdown, upgraded, and restarted before the next router is upgraded.
-This ensures that any pending HTTP request passed to the HTTP router are handled correctly.
+To maintain high availability during upgrades to the Gorouter, each router is upgraded on a rolling basis.
+During upgrade of a highly available environment with multiple routers, each router is shut down, upgraded, and restarted before the next router is upgraded.
+This ensures that any pending HTTP requests passed to the Gorouter are handled correctly.

 Cloud Foundry uses the following properties: